 Domestic OraQuick® HCV sales increased 14% to \$8.4 million in 2017 from \$7.4 million in 2016 primarily due to higher sales to our U.S. public health customers in support of HCV testing program expansion, higher sales to non-acute healthcare offices, and increased sales to hospitals.
 International OraQuick® HCV sales increased 156% to \$17.0 million in 2017 from \$6.6 million in 2016, largely due to continued product shipments to a foreign government to support a nationwide HCV testing and treatment program and increased sales in Asia and Africa, partially offset by the loss of a multi-national humanitarian organization customer who switched to a competitive product due to pricing.
-As discussed above, we were recently notified that our supply contract with the foreign government will not be renewed and it is unclear whether this government will fulfill the remaining purchase obligations under the existing contract.
+Our supply contract with the foreign government was not renewed.
 During 2017, we recorded \$11.8 million in revenue from this contract.
-It is uncertain if we will record revenues of this magnitude in 2018, if at all.